 Hints to Make the Verification Process Go Smoothly

-- Use IRS Data Retrieval Option on the FAFSA.
+- Use the IRS Data Retrieval Option on the FAFSA.
 If you estimated your income, update the FAFSA using the IRS data retrieval tool.
-View the IRS Data Retrieval Tutorial for 2013-2014 to help guide you in this process.
-Once our office receives original retrieved IRS information, you will not be required to submit a tax return transcript.
+View the IRS Data Retrieval Tutorial to help guide you in this process.
+Once our office receives the original retrieved IRS information, you will not be required to submit a tax return transcript.
 This option will streamline and expedite the processing of your financial aid application.

 - Be on top of all requests.
 Continue to check your "To Do List" for additional documents that may be requested.